Habesha peoples: History

 Abyssinian civilization has its roots in the pre-Aksumite culture.
 An early kingdom to arise was that of D'mt in the 8th century BC.
 The Kingdom of Aksum, one of the powerful civilizations of the ancient world, was based there from about 150 BC to the mid of 12th century AD.
 Spreading far beyond the city of Aksum, it molded one of the earliest cultures of Ethiopia and Eritrea.
 Architectural remains include finely carved stelae, extensive palaces, and ancient places of worship that are still being used.

 Around the time that the Aksumite empire began to decline, the burgeoning religion of Islam made its first inroads in the Abyssinian highlands.
-During the first Hijrah, the companions of prophet Muhammad were received in the Aksumite kingdom.
-The Sultanate of Showa, established around 896, was one of the oldest local Muslim states.
+During the first Hijrah, the companions of Muhammad were received in the Aksumite kingdom.
+The Sultanate of Shewa, established around 896, was one of the oldest local Muslim states.
 It was centered in the former Shewa province in central Ethiopia.
 The polity was succeeded by the Sultanate of Ifat around 1285.
-Ifat was governed from its capital at Zeila in northern Somalia and was the easternmost district of the former Shewa Sultanate.
+Ifat was governed from its capital at Zeila in northern Somalia.